honghanhh/Xlingual_NLP/README.md

-# Low resources, multi-lingual , and cross-lingual in NLP
+# Low resources, multi-lingual, and cross-lingual in NLP

 The reporatory focuses on the study of diverse approaches to low resource and multi-lingual problems in Natural Language Processing, which will be demonstrated in the Table below.